The Family Dog

 While you’re thinking about that, I wanted to relay a recent experience.

 A month later, the event repeated itself.
 This time I was with my lovely wife.
 A passer-by in a vehicle also noticed what happened and was gracious enough to stop to make sure the situation ended well.
-When the attack was diffused, I asked my wife to hold Ollie, as I went to the front door to confront (in a nice way) the owners.
+When the attack was diffused, Melissa held Ollie, as I went to the front door to confront (in a nice way) the owners.
 The wife seemed sensitive and apologetic, yet unsurprised by the incident.
 I told her it was the second time her dog had attacked mine.
 She nodded.
 I informed her of some of the local programs for dogs and their owners — training both ends of the leash, and that I’d drop off details later.
 She expressed her gratitude.

 When I returned later that afternoon there was a long delay after ringing the doorbell.
 I was about to walk away when the husband opened the door.
 My presence seemed like an unwanted interruption, even when I recounted what happened.
 I handed him the sheet of paper I’d prepared with a number of training opportunities, websites and phone numbers, and left, feeling a little sorry for their dog.
 I speculated that little of what I recommended would be followed up on.